Vanpool Subsidy Program

 Who qualifies for this subsidy?

-Vanpools that start or end in San Mateo County, have 6-15 participants, lease a vehicle through Commute with Enterprise, and meet MTC program requirements may qualify.
+Vanpools that start or end in San Mateo County, have 6-15 participants, rent a vehicle through Commute with Enterprise, and meet MTC program requirements may qualify.
 See Vanpool Eligibility Requirements for full eligibility criteria.

-Do vehicles have to be leased?
+Do vehicles have to be rented?

 Does my employer-owned or personal vehicle qualify?